 The party scene during the Golden Age of Hollywood is legendary; just imagine the biggest, most beautiful movie stars in the world mingling in the Hollywood Hills.
-Despite the almost non-stop press blitz old Hollywood stars were subject to thanks to their studio overlords, not every aspect of their lives was public; you may be surprised to learn those parties were filled with gay stars you never knew were gay, or bisexual and queer stars who kept the true nature of their sexuality out of the public eye.
-Some gay screen legends like Rock Hudson came out of the closet late in life.
+Despite the almost non-stop press blitz to which these stars were subjected, not every aspect of their lives was public.
+You may be surprised to learn those parties were filled with stars you never knew were part of the LGBTQ+ community.
+Some screen legends - like Rock Hudson, for example - came out of the closet later in life.
 Outing other allegedly queer actors of the silver screen remains controversial, given they aren't around to speak for themselves.

-See if your favorite actor or actress from American cinema’s golden age made this list of LGBTQ old Hollywood movie stars.
+See if your favorite actor or actress from American cinema’s golden age made this list of possible LGBTQ+ Golden Era Hollywood stars.
 Which one shocks you most?
 Which did you suspect all along?
 Leave your thoughts in the comments section below.

 Despite only appearing in three films, the cultural status of James Dean as a disillusioned rebel is just as strong in the 21st century as it was at the height of his popularity.
-Dean passed in 1955, at 24, in a car accident.
+Dean passed in 1955, at age 24.
 Rumors swirled around his sexuality in his heyday, and persist today.
-No one knows for sure if the Rebel Without a Cause star was gay, straight, or bisexual.
+No one knows for sure what how the Rebel Without a Cause star identified.

-Dean dated women, but perhaps those relationships were false ones set up by the studio?
-Since the 1970s, several books have outted the Giant actor.
-In 1975, Jonathan Gilmore, a close friend to Dean, wrote The Real James Dean, in which he disclosed he and Dean engaged in sexual encounters.
+Since the 1970s, several books have attempted to out the Giant actor.
+For example, in 1975, Jonathan Gilmore, a close friend to Dean, wrote The Real James Dean.
+In the book, Gilmore claimed he and Dean engaged in intimate encounters.

-Many call two-time Academy Award winner Marlon Brando the greatest screen actor of all-time.
-Despite where he ranks in terms of ability, there's no doubt Brando exudes intense masculinity.
+Two-time Academy Award winner Marlon Brando is largely considered one of the greatest screen actors of all time.
+There's no doubt Brando exudes intense masculinity.
 The Godfather patriarch was married four times and some sources claim he fathered 17 children (!).

 Many allegations suggest Brando was bisexual.
-His most well-known alleged affair was with James Dean.
-However, Darwin Porter's biography, Brando Unzipped, claims the actor had sexual relationships with Cary Grant, Montgomery Clift, and Sir John Gielgud.
-There are also rumors he had an affair with Bob Dylan.
+The rumored affair that has been most persistent over the years was an alleged encounter with James Dean.
+However, Darwin Porter's biography, Brando Unzipped, claims the actor had intimate relationships with Cary Grant, Montgomery Clift, and Sir John Gielgud.

-Taking it a step further, in 1976, Brando admitted to a French journalist, "Homosexuality is so much in fashion, it no longer makes news.
+In 1976, during an interview French journalist, Brando said: "Homosexuality is so much in fashion, it no longer makes news.
 Like a large number of men, I, too, have had homosexual experiences, and I am not ashamed.
 I have never paid much attention to what people think about me."

 It's been more than 50 years since Marilyn Monroe passed away unexpectedly in 1962 at age 36.
-However, the sex symbol still tops any list of blonde bombshells.
-Monroe was married three times, and two of her marriages were extremely high profile.
-Her second was to New York Yankee Joe DiMaggio, her third to Pulitzer Prize-winning playwright Arthur Miller.
+However, the Hollywood goddess still tops any list of blonde bombshells.
+Monroe was married three times, and two of her marriages were extremely high profile: her second was to New York Yankee Joe DiMaggio and the third to Pulitzer Prize-winning playwright Arthur Miller, respectively.

-Monroe is such a quintessential sex symbol for red-blooded men, it's hard to conceive of her preferring women.
-Yet the Gentlemen Prefer Blondes star allegedly admitted to having sexual encounters with Joan Crawford, Barbara Stanwyck, Marlene Dietrich (totally believable), and Elizabeth Taylor.
+The Gentlemen Prefer Blondes star allegedly admitted to having intimate encounters with Joan Crawford, Barbara Stanwyck, Marlene Dietrich, and Elizabeth Taylor.